ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "No," said Darcy, "I have made no such pretension.
 I have faults enough, but they are not, I hope, of understanding.
 My temper I dare not vouch for.
-It is, I believe, too little yielding--certainly too little for the convenience of the world.
+It is, I believe, too little yielding -- certainly too little for the convenience of the world.
 I cannot forget the follies and vices of others so soon as I ought, nor their offenses against myself.
 My feelings are not puffed about with every attempt to move them.
 My temper